MaggieAppleton/digital-gardeners/README.md

 #### Building a Public Garden

 - [TiddlyWiki](https://tiddlywiki.com/) - A no-code personal wiki system
-  - [Stroll](https://giffmex.org/stroll/stroll.html) a notetaking tool built with the TiddlyWiki platform, with bi-directional links and other Roam-like features
+  - [Stroll](https://giffmex.org/stroll/stroll.html) a TiddlyWiki plugin with bi-directional links and other Roam-like features
-  - [TiddlyBlink](https://giffmex.org/gifts/tiddlyblink.html) - TiddlyWiki with bi-directional linking
   - [TiddlyMap](http://tiddlymap.org/) - a mind-map plugin that shows visualizations for TiddlyWiki.
 - [Gitbook](https://www.gitbook.com/)
 - [React-Notion](https://github.com/splitbee/react-notion/) - allows you to publish a React-based website sources from your Notion notes - "Notion as a CMS"